A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV as a NIB

 Many deployment scenarios are possible.
-Each scenario in the figure depicts different deployment strategies of NIB elements is as follows- \begin{enumerate} \item Scenario A uses a satellite connection, making it ideal for coverage extension.
+Each scenario in the figure depicts different deployment strategies of NIB elements, which are as follows: \begin{enumerate} \item Scenario A uses a satellite connection, making it ideal for coverage extension.
 The UAV is accompanied by a relay and an antenna module; this setup is not entirely autonomous and relies heavily on a backhaul connection.
-The latency of this setup is moderate to high and dependent on the backhaul. \item Scenario B UAV is equipped with the entire NIB offering a full autonomous and ultra-low latency conditions suited best for isolated deployments.
+The latency of this setup is moderate to high and dependent on the backhaul. \item In Scenario B, a UAV is equipped with the entire NIB, offering full autonomy and ultra-low latency conditions best suited for isolated deployments.
 This scenario is limited due to the addition of weight to the payload, which reduces the flight time. \item Scenario C is a RAN-only configuration in the payload with CN and IMS as parts of the terrestrial network; this provides a chance to optimize the payload and autonomy, offering scalability.
-It requires reliable backhaul connectivity and offer a moderate latency in different applications. \end{enumerate}
+It requires reliable backhaul connectivity and offers a moderate latency in different applications. \end{enumerate}

 Effective and efficient deployment of this configuration requires an understanding of air-ground channels.
-Channels are often dynamic and prone to multi-path fading, Doppler effects, shadowing and interference.
+Channels are often dynamic and prone to multi-path fading, Doppler effects, shadowing, and interference.
 A constant dominant LoS for persistent communication is needed.
-Accurate channel models that are 3D in nature are needed, which highly depend on UAV altitude, antenna type, orientation and hovering capabilities along with surrounding areas (urban, rural or towns) as it determines the propagation of the without interference of RF waves.
-Awareness of the backhaul connectivity is required too.
+Accurate channel models that are 3D in nature are needed, which highly depend on UAV altitude, antenna type, orientation, and hovering capabilities along with surrounding areas (urban, rural, or town) as it determines the wireless signal propagation without interference of RF waves.
+Awareness of backhaul connectivity is also required.